maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 9.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Our reflection has a black ring at the bottom when you move outside the building.
 This is because the default setting is to reflect black from the lower hemisphere.
 This is useful when using a cubemap where there is lighting information from the ground plane being cast.
 But in our case we have no texture on a skydome, so we want to turn off **Lower Hemisphere is Solid Color**.
+In our case this gets rid of the black ring around the horizon.
+You also notice that the new water shader is not reflecting in the Unreal reflection volume.

 >Lower Hemisphere is Solid Color determines whether all lighting from the lower hemisphere should be set to zero.
 This is useful to prevent leaking from the lower hemisphere.
 Advanced.